minetest/minetest/doc/lua_api.md

     * `clicker`: ObjectRef - Object that acted upon `player`, may or may not be a player
 * `minetest.register_on_player_hpchange(function(player, hp_change, reason), modifier)`
     * Called when the player gets damaged or healed
+    * When `hp == 0`, damage doesn't trigger this callback.
+    * When `hp == hp_max`, healing does still trigger this callback.
     * `player`: ObjectRef of the player
     * `hp_change`: the amount of change.
 Negative when it is damage.
+      * Historically, the new HP value was clamped to [0, 65535] before calculating the HP change.
+This clamping has been removed as of Minetest 5.10.0
     * `reason`: a PlayerHPChangeReason table.
         * The `type` field will have one of the following values:
             * `set_hp`: A mod or the engine called `set_hp` without